-In addition to some 20 member-owned boats (that’s 0.01% of the world Laser population, by the way), WFSC also has one Laser that is owned by the Club, which is available for people to borrow for racing or general sailing (a very modest fee applies), and there is a choice of 4.7, Radial or Standard rigs available so the boat can be handled by a very broad range of sailors and abilities.
+In addition to some 20 member-owned boats (that’s 0.01% of the world Laser population, by the way), WFSC also has two club Lasers available for people to borrow for racing or general sailing (a very modest fee applies), and there is a choice of 4.7, Radial or Standard rigs available so the boats can be handled by a very broad range of sailors and abilities.

-Lasers at Winsford have the option of launching from one of the jetties, or from the beach, and it is with great delight that we can announce that the beach is being extended so that up to 6 single-handers will soon be able to launch or recover at the same time.
+Lasers at Winsford have the option of launching from one of the jetties, or from the beach, and it is with great delight that we can announce that the beach has been extended so that up to 6 single-handers can launch or recover at the same time.